terraform-industry/machine-shop-tutorials/README.md

-# Machine Shop Tutorials
+# Hacker Machine Shop Tutorials

-A collection of practical tutorials for machinists and metalworkers
+A collection of practical tutorials, tips, tricks, and advise for the hackers who aspire to be respected machinists and metalworkers

 Author: Johannes A. Nilsson